 Spread the word.
 Watch the video below to meet Molly and her faithful pup, Joey, and learn why you shouldn’t shop at pet stores that sell puppies.
 Then share it with your friends and family on all your social media channels.

-5. Help the ASPCA continue our fight against puppy mills, and all animal suffering, by making a donation today.
+Make a donation today.
+We believe that no dog should suffer for profit, and we are making progress toward ending the abuse, but we can’t do it alone.
+You can help the ASPCA continue our fight against puppy mills, and all animal suffering, by making a donation today.

 Puppy mill dogs are counting on us.
-Thank you for your support on Monday and every day!
+Thank you for your support on Tuesday and every day!